Rogers-Shepard Type Inequalities for Sections: Introduction and main results

 and we shall write $A-B$ for $A+(-B)$.

 Connecting the Minkowski addition of convex bodies to their volume is the famed Brunn-Minkowski inequality, one form of which may be stated as follows: given convex bodies $K,L \subset \R^n$, then

 with equality if and only if $K$ and $L$ are homothetic (see \cite{G} for an extensive survey on the Brunn Minkowski inequality).
 In particular, in the case when $L=-K$, one has $\vol_n(K-K) \geq 2^n \vol_n(K)$ with equality only when $K$ is symmetric.
-A a reverse inequality of this was discovered by Rogers and Shephard in the 1950s; the so called Rogers-Shephard inequality (see \cite[Theorem~1]{RS1}) and \cite[Section~10.1]{Sch}).
+A reverse inequality of this was discovered by Rogers and Shephard in the 1950s, the so-called Rogers-Shephard inequality (see \cite[Theorem~1]{RS1} and \cite[Section~10.1]{Sch}).
 The Rogers-Shephard inequality reads: given any convex body $K \subset \R^n$,

 with equality if and only if $K$ is an $n$-dimensional simplex.